isabella232/sc_Internationalization/2 - Localization/Localization.md

-# Screencast - Localization
+# Intro

-## Introduction

-Hey what’s up everybody, this is [insert name].
-In today’s screencast, I'm/we are going to show you how to add support for a second language in your app.

-In this screencast, you'll add Spanish support to our demo app.
-Do note that this app has already been internationalized in preparation for localization.
-If you want to larn more about the Internationalization side of things we do have a seprate screencast on that topic.
-So let's dive in!
+---

-## Demo 1
+# Demo 1

-For this screencast, we'll be using an app called *MyFriend*.
-It's a virtual friend app where you can carry out conversations with your very own virtual friend.
+**Catie 🐸**
 Your virtual friend can already speak English, but now you'll givem him/her the ability to speak in Spanish too.

 When adding support for a new language to your app, the first thing you need to do is to add the new language to your Xcode project.